 There are two ways to use LiteSpeed Cache for WordPress (LSCWP): with a LiteSpeed server, and without one.
+If you do not have a LiteSpeed server, and you are not planning to use QUIC.cloud CDN, then please skip ahead to the Using LSCache Without a LiteSpeed Server section.

 It is possible to use multiple optimization plugins at once.
 Please see these instructions to learn how to do so safely.